SpongePowered/SpongeDocs/source/versions/filenames.rst

 .. note::

-    Sponge changed our versioning policy in October 2018. **Beginning with** SpongeAPI 8.0, the following information applies.
+    Our versioning policy was updated in October 2018. **Beginning with** SpongeAPI 8.0, the following information applies.
 See :doc:`legacy-versions` for information on older versions.

-When you download SpongeForge, the name of the file includes a Forge build number which this version of SpongeForge is compatible with.
-Other builds, even ones differing by only a few build numbers, are not officially supported.
+When you download SpongeForge, the name of the file includes a Forge build number which this version of SpongeForge is built with and guaranteed to be compatible.
+We do not support newer versions of Forge; however, we try to get an update out when a Forge release breaks SpongeForge.
+You can try the Forge version needed as it will work fine most of the time.
+If it doesn't, we hope to release a SpongeForge compatible with that Forge version soon.

-However, SpongeForge usually updates to a new Forge build fairly soon after it's released, so you needn't worry about always having to run an outdated Forge version in order to use SpongeForge.

 The format of the filename is: